nocobase/website/content/articles/github-open-source-mcp-projects/index.md

 * **Custom agent skills with MCP:** Extend agent capabilities with "skills" and integrate automated tool actions via MCP.
 * **Private, local-first architecture:** All LLM, vector, and storage components run locally by default.
 Full control over data and execution.

-**Deployment and integration**: Available as a desktop app or via Docker.
+**Deployment and integration:** Available as a desktop app or via Docker.
 Offers developer APIs for product integration.

 **What can you do with AnythingLLM?**